What is Reckless grievous bodily harm or wounding ?

-Being reckless and causing Grievous Bodily Harm (“GBH”) or wounding to another person is where the acts of the accused have recklessly left the victim with a really seriously injury or wound.
+Being reckless and causing Grievous Bodily Harm (“GBH”) or wounding to another person is where the acts of the accused have recklessly left the victim with a really serious injury or wound.

 Some examples of GBH or wounding include: